 The former Portuguese colonies are now functioning as the counterpoints to their neighbouring countries, where sex, alcohol, and gambling thrives.
 In most cases, the sin was so obvious that it became possible to divide the Portuguese-speaking world by the Seven Deadly Sins.

 In Goa, drugs and gluttony had a foothold.
 In Macau the money and the greed had taken over.
-In the paradise island of Timor-Leste vanity thrived, and in sexy Mozambique lust prevailed.
+In the paradise island of Timor-Leste pride thrived, and in sexy Mozambique lust prevailed.
 In the temperamental Angola wrath was growing, and in exuberant Brazil sloth had spread.
 All while mother Portugal felt envy towards what she had created abroad but had failed to accomplish at home.

 "Henrik Brandão Jönsson’s book about Portugal’s bloody colonial history is full of hedonism (…) Brandão Jönsson’s book actually lands in the midst of the Black Lives Matter-movement that has become global, even though it was written before George Floyd was murdered,”